 Before a song makes it onto your playlist, it will have been mastered to optimize playback across as many devices as possible.
 Audio engineers know how to equalize (EQ), so the music will sound just fine in most scenarios.
 While not all playback systems are ideal, if you know what you’re doing, you can make your music shine on your gear with a few simple tweaks.

-Editor’s note: this article was updated on July 26, 2021, to add techncial information and a contents menu.
+Editor’s note: this article was updated on May 29, 2023, to fix formatting and errors.

 Before we get into the gritty details, it’s probably best to go over what an EQ is.
-EQ is an abbreviation of equalizer (or equalization) and is generally defined as “the process of adjusting the relative levels of the different frequency bands of an audio signal.”
-An EQ that aims to replicate audio accurately requires you to adjust the different frequencies so that they all come out at the same level (or perceived loudness level).
+EQ is an abbreviation of equalizer (or equalization) and is generally defined as the process of adjusting the relative levels of the different frequency bands of an audio signal.
+To EQ audio to your taste means you need to adjust the levels of the different frequencies so that when combined they give you the tonal balance you’re looking for.

-On a practical level, if you’ve ever been around audio equipment of any kind, you at least know what an EQ looks like.
-Most people will recognize the bass or treble knobs on the car radio.
-Those are basic EQ controls.
-They get a little more advanced once you dip your toe into more advanced consumer electronics and recording equipment.
-By adjusting these sliders or turning these knobs, you can control the output of a given frequency range, letting you tweak the sound coming from your equipment.
+The bass and treble controls on car audio systems are basic EQ controls: each knob takes a set range of frequencies and allows the user to alter the relative level of each.
+Equalizers get more advanced once you dip your toe into more advanced consumer electronics and recording equipment.
+By adjusting these sliders, or turning these knobs, you can control the output of a given frequency range, letting you tweak the sound coming from your equipment.

 Is there a technique to creating a custom EQ?

-There are two ways to tweak your sound when learning how to EQ.
+There are two main adjustment types when learning how to EQ.
 The first is to make the target frequency louder by raising the level (amplitude) of a specific range.
 This is called boosting.
 It makes sense if you think about it, you’re just boosting the output of something that you want to hear more of.
 On the flip side, you can also decrease the output of a specific frequency range for something that you want to hear less of.
 This is called cutting.

 Cutting is usually a better approach than boosting